DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 beginning with Teensy 4.1 as this is the more capable of the microcontrollers used for this experiment.
 Code to measure the execution speed in milliseconds will be implemented and tested before we load the naive implementation on said microcontroller.
-We expect that several implementations may be too resource intensive or have a memory complexity far greater than our cheaper, less capable microcontroller are able to handle, and as such these may not be able to be tested until a few iterations of optimization has occurred.
+We expect that several implementations ma y be too resource intensive or have a memory complexity far greater than our cheaper, less capable microcontroller are able to handle, and as such these may not be able to be tested until a few iterations of optimization has occurred.